16 of the Best Arranged Marriage Romance Novels

 Usually used in historical romances, the arranged marriage romance trope generally follows two main characters whose families have planned for them to marry one another.
 They may not care for one another at first—but love finds a way!

 You’ll fall in love with these stories about enemies-to-lovers alliances, mistaken identities, and sham weddings that slowly grow into something real.
-Here are nine of the best books about arranged marriages.
+Here are some of our favorite novels with arranged weddings for you to read right now.

 To Kiss a Thief